cdpadilla42/chrisdpadilla.com/_posts/cypressintro.md

 A post for another day is the different types of tests in software.
 The quick run down, from atomic to all-encompassing, goes like this: Static Tests, Unit Tests, Integration Tests, and End-to-End Tests.

 Cypress is on the farther end of that spectrum, encompassing End-to-End testing.
-Cypresswill spin up a browser, walk through your application, and use the site as a user would.
+Cypress will spin up a browser, walk through your application, and use the site as a user would.

 There's a suite of tools and assertion methods included from the popular Mocha and Chai testing frameworks.